 Canton is a very small city located in the state of Texas.
 With a population of 3,869 people and three constituent neighborhoods, Canton is the 442nd largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Canton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Canton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
 Overall, Canton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Canton who work in sales jobs (11.31%), office and administrative support (11.12%), and management occupations (10.31%).
+There are especially a lot of people living in Canton who work in sales jobs (12.45%), food service (8.86%), and management occupations (8.66%).

 Being a small city, Canton does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Canton who are college-educated is close to the national average for all communities of 21.84%: 17.96% of the adults in Canton have a bachelor's degree or advanced degree.
+The citizens of Canton are slightly less educated than the national average of 21.84% for the average city or town: 15.84% of adults in Canton have a bachelor's degree or advanced degree

-The per capita income in Canton in 2010 was $27,864, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $111,456 for a family of four.
+The per capita income in Canton in 2010 was $27,165, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $108,660 for a family of four.
 However, Canton contains both very wealthy and poor people as well.

 The most common language spoken in Canton is English.
 Other important languages spoken here include Spanish and Pacific Island languages.